Writing Portable C

 Graphics and other libraries

-I avoid dynamic dependencies wherever possible, but sometimes there is no getting around them.
+As mentioned above, I avoid dynamic dependencies wherever possible, but sometimes there is no getting around them.
 E.g. in order to access GPU functionality, it is difficult to avoid libvulkan or libGL.
 To avoid requiring that the development version of each library be installed on each build machine, we can provide the headers with our source and dynamically load the libraries at runtime.

 #include <aven.h>